CyberNilsen/OverTheWire-Solutions/Bandit/5-6/README.md

 bandit5@bandit:~/inhere/maybehere00$
 ```

-as we can see....

-to find the correct file we run this command:
+To find the correct file, we run this command:

 ```
 find . -type f ! -executable -size 1033c -readable
 ```

-. is to search in the current directory -type f is to search for files/file the ! is to say not and then we combine that with executable meaning search for files that are not executable, then we search for the size/bytes then we command a argument in the find command all we have to do here is -size 1033c and then for the readable part we do -readable, then run that command and we find the correct file, then we can cat that file to open it.

-find.png
+Explanation:
+- `.` → search in the current directory
+- `-type f` → look for files
+- `! -executable` → exclude executable files
+- `-size 1033c` → match files that are exactly 1033 bytes
+- `-readable` → only include readable files

+Once we run that command, we find the correct file and use `cat` to read it:

+`find.png`
-here we can see the content and what we did worked.
+Here we can see the content and confirm that what we did worked:

 ```
 bandit5@bandit:~/inhere$ cat ./maybehere07/.file2